-Another transaction with shares in Plus500 Ltd (LON:PLUS), the retail Forex and CFD broker, was announced today.
+Another transaction with shares in Plus500 Ltd (LON:PLUS), the CFD broker, was announced today.

 A filing with the London Stock Exchange shows that investment banking giant Deutsche Bank AG (FRA:DBK) has taken its shareholding in Plus500 below reportable threshold.
 The transaction took place on March 18, 2015.